mxey/ssh-restrict/README.md

 When called with a command, ssh-restrict evaluates each command definition as a regular expression (bouding it with ^ and $).
 The first match is executed by inserting the matched values (parantheses on the left) into the expression on the right.

-Notes:
-* In case you want to use an equal sign or a colon in your regular expressions for command definitions (setting name) you have to use \x3d (=) respectively \x3a (:) because that are reserved by the configuration parser.
-* When you have to use braces in your setting values (commands to be executed) that should not be evaluated they have to appear twice ({ -> {{ / {1} -> {{1}}).
-* If your configuration defines multiple commands with the same setting name (including regular expression groups) the last definition takes precedence.
+If your configuration defines multiple commands with the same setting name (including regular expression groups) the last definition takes precedence.
 So when evaluating the command "match" against the configuration below your return is "match2".

     [commands]
     match = echo match1
     match = echo match2

+In case you want to use an equal sign or a colon in your regular expressions for command definitions (setting name) you have to use `\x3d` (=) respectively `\x3a` (:) because that are reserved by the configuration parser.

+When you have to use braces in your setting values (commands to be executed) that should not be evaluated they have to appear twice (`{` -> `{{` / `{1}` -> `{{1}}`).

 If you are looking for a simpler tool that does not support parameters, take a look at [ssh-forcecommand](https://github.com/derf/ssh-forcecommand).